Sharonamm/Angular-Phonecat/README.md

 - Add phone images and links to new pages that show the phone details.
 - Add end2end tests that verify the links to the detail pages.
-- Add CSS to style the page just a notch.

 ### step-7